obsidian-tasks-group/obsidian-tasks/docsv2/how-to/get-tasks-in-current-file.md

     path includes Obsidian/tasks/tasks user support/03 Done - tasks user support/1.11.0 release
     ```

-Warning
-{: .label .label-yellow}
+> [!warning]

-Using `path includes` to search for a particular file name or folder is error-prone, as if you rename the file,
+> Using `path includes` to search for a particular file name or folder is error-prone, as if you rename the file,
 you have to remember to manually update the location in the tasks block, and this is very error-prone.

 ## Using Dataview to generate Tasks blocks - safe and convenient